PertussisClick on the photo above to open the Pertussis page from the Vaccine-Preventable Diseases eBook!

-In adolescents and adults, the disease often appears to be just a bad cold with symptoms such as a prolonged cough with no "whooping" sounds.
+In adolescents and adults, pertussis often appears to be just a bad cold with symptoms such as a prolonged cough with no "whooping" sounds.
 People can spread pertussis to babies without even knowing they are sick because the illness may be so mild.
 Many infants who get pertussis catch it from their parents or older brothers and sisters.
 In up to 83% of infant pertussis cases, babies caught the disease from a family member, usually a parent.
 Most unvaccinated children living with a family member with pertussis will contract the disease.